searchingforvindication/searchingforvindication.github.com/_drafts/5-Timing-Problems-With-The-Bridge-Vision.md

 Brother Branham says in this quote that he was seven or eight, and this seems to be consistent with the age that a young child might actually go fishing with his friends at a local pond in that era.
 Based on a careful reading of all of Brother Branham’s accounts, we know that the vision had to happen when he was between five and eight years old, but most likely occurred when he was around seven years old.

 There is some controversy about Brother Branham’s birth date.
 Brother Branham stated his birth date was April 8, 1908 on his [first marriage license](/Assets/MarriageLicenses/Hope.pdf)  to Hope Brumbach.
-After Hope passed away and Brother Branham later married Meda Broy he used April 6, 1909 on his [second marriage license](/assets/MarriageLicenses/Meda.pdf) .
+After Hope passed away and Brother Branham later married Meda Broy he used April 6, 1909 on his [second marriage license](/assets/MarriageLicenses/Meda.pdf).
 This is the date that Brother Branham used throughout the rest of his life.
 On the low side, with a birthdate of 1908 and him being five when the vision happened, the earliest Brother Branham could have had this vision would have been 1913.
 If we use a birthdate of 1909 and Brother Branham having the vision at age eight on the high side the latest date that this could have occurred was 1917.
 We can conclude with a high degree of certainty that the vision occurred between 1913 and 1917.

 #### Twenty Two Years or Seventeen Years?
 In all accounts we’ve been able to locate, Brother Branham indicates that the men died on the bridge twenty-two years after he saw the vision, except for one account.
 In the Message, The Trial, on June 21, 1964 Brother Branham indicates that the vision was fulfilled seventeen years after he saw it.
 It’s our opinion that this seventeen years was a slip of the tongue given that it is at odds with all of Brother Branham’s other retellings of this story including the written version in [The Voice of Healing](http://www.godsgenerals.com/pdf/1948-1950_april.pdf).

 #### When was the Municipal Bridge Built?
-The contract for the construction of the substructure of the bridge was signed on June 1, 1928 and the construction started shortly afterwards.
-The construction was complete and the bridge opened to the public on October 31, 1929.
+Construction of the bridge began in June , 1928 and was complete by October 31, 1929.
 Since the bridge was under construction from 1928 to 1929 and Brother Branham indicated he had the vision twenty-two years before the event happened, he would have had to have had the vision in 1906 or 1907 (1928-22 = 1906 and 1929-22 = 1907).
 Of course, both of these dates are before Brother Branham was born, regardless of which birth date you use.
 If we use a duration of seventeen years between the vision and it's fulfillment then the vision would have had to occur in 1911 or 1912, when Brother Branham was two or three years old.
 We cannot accept this seventeen year period for a couple of reasons:

 * Brother Branham would have had the vision when he was between two and three years old.
 * It's unlikely, but not impossible, that Brother Branham would have been able to recall this vision at such a young age.